rahul-surendran02/GUI-Calculator/README.md

 # GUI-Based Calculator

-This is a GUI-based calculator application developed using Python and the Tkinter library.
+This is a GUI-based calculator application developed using **Python** and the **Tkinter library**.
 The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It also includes functionality to clear input and display results.

 ## Features
 - User-friendly graphical interface